openshift/jenkins-plugin/README.md

 e) "waitTime":  Time in milliseconds to wait for build completion.
 Default is 5 minutes.

+#### "Trigger OpenShift Deployment"

-2. "Trigger OpenShift Deployment":  The step name is "openShiftDeploy".
+The step name is "openShiftDeploy".
 Mandatory parameters are:

 a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to trigger.